 The reserve is good for birds, and is used for breeding by at least 20 species including Willow Tit, Wood Warbler and Bullfinch.
-It is naturalistic in character, with few man-made features, except where required to facilitate safe public access.
-A variety of footpaths and bridleways link the reserve with the surrounding countryside.
+It is naturalistic in character, with few modern man-made features, except where required to facilitate safe public access.
+A variety of historic tracks, some designated as public rights of way, link the reserve with the surrounding countryside.